basarat/typescript-book/docs/project/external-modules.md

 ```
 Tells the TypeScript compiler to look for a TypeScript file at the relative location `./foo.ts` or `./foo.d.ts` with respect to the current file.

 This is not the complete specification but it's a decent mental model to have and use.
+We will cover the gritty details later.

 ### Compiler Module Option
 The following statement: